CBIIT/crdc-datahub-ui/README.md

 5. Start the development server: `npm start`
 6. Open your browser and visit `http://localhost:3010` to access the application.

-Please see the instructions in [nginx/README.md](./nginx/README.md) for configuring the Nginx reverse proxy.

-For details on configuring the project, or for technical details on project features, please refer to [DOCUMENTATION.md](./DOCUMENTATION.md).
+For instructions on configuring the project, or for developer technical documentation, see the [docs](./docs/index.md) folder.

 ## Contributing

+We welcome any form of contributions to the CRDC Submission Portal project.

-We use Husky to run a pre-commit hook that will run ESLint and Prettier checks on staged files.
+We use Husky to run a pre-commit hook that will run ESLint, Prettier, and Typechecking on staged files.
 If there are any issues, you will need to fix them before you can commit your changes.

 If you need to bypass the pre-commit hook, you can use the Git `--no-verify` flag when committing your changes.
-These same issues will still be caught by the CI/CD pipeline.
+However, this is not recommended as our CI/CD pipeline will fail if there are any issues.